yathinsp/World-Time-App/README.md

-# world_time
+# World_Time_App

-A new Flutter application.
+A Flutter application which allows users to choose a location and view the current time in that location.

 ## Getting Started